 Sitemaps

-Everything to know about sitemaps, sitemap priority
+Everything to know about website sitemaps

 Lean how sitemaps work and how to set up your own sitemap to improve SEO and search engine visibility.
 Spling's spell checking tools can use your sitemap to find what website pages should be checked and make more intelligent recommendations.
-Updated July 2024.
+Updated October 2024.

 Taylor Osborn